 Courtoyes History, Family Crest & Coats of Arms

 The name Courtoyes was brought to England in the wave of migration that followed the Norman Conquest of 1066.
-Courtoyes is based on refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
+Courtoyes is based on refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Courtoyes family